metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 - `connection_credential` (Attributes) Defines the credential template used to create a connection credential. (see [below for nested schema](#nestedatt--spec--ready_config--connection_credential))
 - `exec_action` (Attributes) Specifies the configuration for an exec action. (see [below for nested schema](#nestedatt--spec--ready_config--exec_action))
 - `job_action` (Attributes) Specifies the configuration for a job action. (see [below for nested schema](#nestedatt--spec--ready_config--job_action))
-- `readiness_probe` (Attributes) Defines a periodic probe of the service readiness.The controller will perform postReadyHooks of BackupScript.spec.restoreafter the service readiness when readinessProbe is configured. (see [below for nested schema](#nestedatt--spec--ready_config--readiness_probe))
+- `readiness_probe` (Attributes) Defines a periodic probe of the service readiness.
+The controller will perform postReadyHooks of BackupScript.spec.restore after the service readiness when readinessProbe is configured. (see [below for nested schema](#nestedatt--spec--ready_config--readiness_probe))

 <a id="nestedatt--spec--ready_config--connection_credential"></a>
 ### Nested Schema for `spec.ready_config.connection_credential`